jean-pierreBoth/gsearch/README.md

 This package (**currently in development**) compute probminhash signature of  bacteria and archaea genomes and stores the id of bacteria and probminhash signature in a Hnsw structure for searching of new request genomes.

-This package is developped in collaboration with Jean Pierre-Both (https://github.com/jean-pierreBoth)
+This package is developped by Jean-Pierre Both (https://github.com/jean-pierreBoth) for the software part and Jianshu Zhao (https://github.com/jianshu93) for the genomics part.

 # Dependencies and Installation